Harpactira pulchripes

 📌 Description

 Harpactira pulchripes is an Old World African tarantula valued for its golden carapace, dark body, and contrasting bluish legs.
-It is a fast, defensive display species rather than a handling animal.
+It is a fast display species rather than a handling animal, but well-settled individuals are often visible when given a secure burrow and enough cover.

 Adult size is usually about 5-6 cm body length and about 12-14 cm legspan, with females typically heavier than mature males.

 Like many baboon tarantulas, it relies on speed, threat posture, and biting rather than urticating hairs.
-It is better suited to experienced keepers.
+It is better suited to keepers who already know how to use catch cups, long tongs, and secure maintenance routines.

 🌍 Distribution